prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_1.en.md

 And it was snow they tramped along in until they died that winter.

-It was snow too that fell all Christmas week that year up in the Gauertal, that year they lived in the woodcutter's house with the big square porcelain stove that filled half the room, and they slept on mattresses filled with beech leaves, the time the deserter came with his feet bloody in the snow.
+It was snow too that fell all Christmas week that year up in the Gauertal.
+That year they lived in the woodcutter's house with the big square porcelain stove that filled half the room, and they slept on mattresses filled with beech leaves.
+The time the deserter came with his feet bloody in the snow.

 He said the police were right behind him and they gave him woolen socks and held the gendarmes talking until the tracks had drifted over.